Fields of Study: Humanities, Social Sciences, Science

-- Humboldt University Berlin Courses in English Fall Semester: Use this catalog to review courses at Humboldt University that have been taught in English during the most recent term.
+- Humboldt University Berlin Courses in English Sample: Use this catalog as a sample to review courses at Humboldt University that have been taught in English during a previous term.

 - Courses for international students: Explore German history, culture, and society courses designed specifically for international students.

 - Compare fields of study at other Berlin universities: Get a side-by-side comparison of course strengths at three top universities in Berlin.

 - UCEAP Course Catalog: See a list of courses UC students have taken on this program.
 This is not a current representation of course offerings on this program.
 Reference the above links to review recent course offerings.